Spyderisk/domain-network/README.md

 One challenge is that if an attack involved (say) physical access to a notebook PC when left unattended in an Internet cafe, it should not then be possible to access data that may be accessed via this host, but only when connected to a private LAN in a more secure location.
 To ensure such unrealistic threat paths are not created, access rights must be represented using inferred assets associated with both the host, and a physical location or a network connection.
 Trustworthiness attributes like 'Control' or 'UserTW' are associated with these, rather than simply with the host or process to which those rights apply.

+There is a known issue (#9) with the way this is currently represented, whereby it is not possible to insert a low assumed TW level representing a suspected compromise in an unknown context.
+Because the 'obvious' TW attributes cannot be used, some extra attributes have been added to support this, which will be deprecated when the issue has been addressed.

 ### Internet of Things

-Two types of IoT Thing are included: sensors (which sense their physical environment) and controllers (which modify the environment).
+Two types of IoT Thing are included: sensors (which sense their physical environment) and controllers (which control devices able to take actions in the physical environment).

 Each must be modelled as a combination of a device, plus (communicating) processes and data.
 This ensures that threats to devices, processes and data will be applied appropriately to every Thing.